zotehq/void/docs/PROTOCOL.md

 # Void Protocol Specification

+The Void protocol currently uses TCP.
+Support for UDP may be added in the future.

 ## Serialization Format

-The underlying structures will be the same regardless of the protocol, but the serialization format will be different.

-### TCP

 MessagePack is used for serialization, due to fast implementations being available for many languages, and its small size.